swissquote/crafty/docs/03_Use_Cases/Compiling_TypeScript.md

 in the final application is much more efficient if the compiled files stay separate.
 (Like a component library).

-This approach is not recommended if you know that the majority of your library will always be used, as we would recommend to use rollup.js in that case.
+This approach is not recommended if you know that most of your library will always be used, as we would recommend to use rollup.js in that case.

 ### Installing the preset with Gulp